-This transition will be challenging in the face of shrinking donor resources for HIV/AIDS programs, and in light of the fact that PEPFAR still provides more than 70 percent of all funding for HIV-prevention programming in Cambodia.
-Nevertheless, the PEPFAR program is poised to address these challenges by building upon its successful track record.
-The United States has established strong partnerships with Cambodia's government to conduct routine surveillance and train Cambodian nationals in the technical design and management of these activities.
-The United States also helped draft, pilot, revise, and implement every major standard operating procedure related to HIV in Cambodia, and in the process established the protocols, systems, and infrastructure that have improved Global Fund grant performance and given the Global Fund confidence in issuing Cambodia new awards.
+The U.S. government has established strong partnerships with Cambodia's government to conduct routine surveillance and train Cambodian nationals in the technical design and management of these activities.
+PEPFAR Cambodia investments will continue to foster local capacity to analyze and use strategic information to improve health systems and resource allocation.
+The United States also helped draft, pilot, revise, and implement every major standard operating procedure related to HIV in Cambodia, and in the process established the protocols, systems, and infrastructure that have improved Global Fund grant performance and given the Global Fund confidence in continuing to fund Cambodia's health programs.